Internet of Things Attack Shines Spotlight on Insurance Coverage Issues

 - Standalone cyber insurance policies, which can provide coverage, absent physical damage, for business interruption, extra expense, and CBI.

 Companies with IoT connectivity in their products should explore potential liability scenarios emanating from product failure.

-Work with your insurance advisors to understand the losses by examining current claim scenarios to determine how they might impact your operations.
-Such information can help ensure you are better prepared if a service provider’s outage were to affect your business.
+Work with your insurance advisors to understand your exposure by examining current claim scenarios to determine how they might impact your operations.
+Such information can help you prepare your business for a service provider’s outage.